The Corporate Tax Planning Law Review: Finland

 Finland joined the Organisation for Economic Cooperation and Development (OECD) in 1969 and the European Union (EU) in 1995.
 Membership of the OECD and the EU has significantly shaped Finland's tax system with respect to, for example, transfer pricing, value added taxation (VAT), tax-neutral corporate restructurings and tax-exempt dividend distributions between parents and subsidiaries.
 This, together with early adoption of the euro in 1999, has made cross-border business easier.

 Perhaps as a backlash to undesirable phenomena in the international tax environment, Finland has introduced additional measures to target international tax avoidance.
-In general, attitudes towards tax avoidance and tax planning are becoming increasingly negative or even angry.
+In general, during around the last 10 years, attitudes towards tax avoidance and tax planning have become increasingly negative or even angry.

 The Tax Administration is questioning more broadly arrangements that have previously been widely considered acceptable or, if not acceptable, at least common.
-The Tax Administration more frequently challenges, for example, debt push-down arrangements and transfer pricing models.
+The Tax Administration more frequently challenges, for example, transfer pricing models.
 Even though these challenges may lose in court, the increasing risk of challenge reduces legal certainty.

 i Entity selection and business operations

 Finland has a residence-based tax system: Finnish tax residents are subject to Finnish taxation on their worldwide income, whereas Finnish non-tax residents are subject to Finnish taxation only on their Finnish-source income (as defined in national law).
-Currently, legal persons are Finnish tax residents only if they are registered in Finland or if they are established under Finnish laws.
-However, the government plans to make legal persons tax residents also if their place of effective management is in Finland.
+Before 2021, legal persons were Finnish tax residents only if they were registered in Finland or if they were established under Finnish laws.
+However, from 2021 onwards, legal persons can also be tax residents if their place of effective management is in Finland.